-Trees that grow with a compromised root system will have limited water availability and may send incorrect signals to foliage, creating off-season coloration.
-The twigs and branches of your young tree can offer even more information about your health.
-Pull a twig out of your tree.
+Trees that are transplanted can be vulnerable to a variety of environmental factors, making it difficult to determine whether they will survive.
+To assess the health of your tree, you can look for signs such as off-season coloration, twig and branch flexibility, and bark color.
+Pulling a twig out of your tree can tell you if it is still alive.
 If it comes off easily, that branch is dead or weak; if it is flexible and requires a little effort to pull it out, your tree is still alive.

 Scratching the bark with your fingernail can also reveal whether the inside is brown or green.
 Other signs of a dying tree include yellowing or darkening of the leaves, curling, wilting, and burning around the edges of the leaves.
 If the branch breaks quickly, most likely the tree is dying or is already dead.
 Any of these factors, including the transport of the discovered tree, could cause the problems you described.
 To ensure your tree's survival, make sure that the ground is moistened at least 2 feet each time it rains or supplement the rain with watering.

 Additionally, apply a thick layer of organic mulch over the roots to conserve moisture and moderate soil temperatures.
 Next spring, new growth will show you the true extent of the damage, if any.
 Watering your tree correctly is also essential for its survival.
 Trees need oxygen and giving them too much water prevents the roots from adequately absorbing the air needed to survive.
 Generally speaking, trees require two deep irrigations per week during their main growing seasons, which are spring and summer.